 - car parks will be tied to the relevant dwelling or commercial unit

-- visitor parking will be within common property, located logically and conveniently within the car park for visitors, and be accessible for those visitors
+- visitor parking will be within the common property, located logically and conveniently within the car park for visitors, and be accessible for those visitors

 Public Open Space Contribution

-The Port Phillip Planning Scheme requires the payment of a 5 per cent Public Open Space Contribution (or 8 per cent in Fishermans Bend Urban Renewal Area) to be included as a condition on any planning permit for subdivision that is not specifically exempt.
+The Port Phillip Planning Scheme requires the payment of a 5 per cent Public Open Space Contribution (or 8 per cent in Fishermans Bend Urban Renewal Area) to be included as a condition on any planning permit for a subdivision that is not specifically exempt.

 This is set out in clause 52.01 in the Port Phillip Planning Scheme.